Curt Schilling

 Curt Schilling’s father, Cliff, served in the United States Army for 22 years, a master sergeant with the 101st Airborne Division who was stationed at Elmendorf Air Force Base adjacent to Anchorage, Alaska, when his son Curtis Montague Schilling was born on November 14, 1966.
 Curt was the middle child of Cliff and Mary Schilling.

 Sgt.
-Schilling introduced his son to baseball early; a biographical entry on ESPN says, “When Curt was brought home from the hospital, there was a baseball glove in the crib that Cliff had placed there.”
-[1 The same bio continued, “The family moved to Kentucky, Illinois and Missouri before finally settling in Phoenix, Ariz.
+Schilling introduced his son to baseball early; a biographical entry on ESPN says, “When Curt was brought home from the hospital, there was a baseball glove in the crib that Cliff had placed there.”1 The same bio continued, “The family moved to Kentucky, Illinois and Missouri before finally settling in Phoenix, Ariz.
 Curt’s father was a Pirates fan, and the first baseball game Curt ever attended was Roberto Clemente‘s last.”

 A power-pitching right-hander, Curt Schilling struck out 3,116 major-league batters, one of only 16 pitchers to join the 3,000 Strikeout Club.
 Schilling and Roger Clemens are the only two “members” of this exclusive club not yet inducted into the National Baseball Hall of Fame.

-With a postseason record of 11-2, Schilling holds another distinction: No one with 10 or more postseason decisions has a better winning percentage (.846).
-[2 He has won World Series games for three different franchises – the Phillies, Diamondbacks, and Red Sox.
-With Randy Johnson, he was co-MVP of the 2001 World Series.
-[3 When pitching for the Red Sox, he won game in each of the three rounds of the playoffs in 2004 and again in 2007, his most courageous performance being his famous “bloody sock” win over the Yankees in the 2004 American League Championship Series, one that he reprised against the Cardinals in that year’s World Series just five days later.
+With a postseason record of 11-2, Schilling holds another distinction: No one with 10 or more postseason decisions has a better winning percentage (.846).2 He has won World Series games for three different franchises – the Phillies, Diamondbacks, and Red Sox.
+With Randy Johnson, he was co-MVP of the 2001 World Series.3 When pitching for the Red Sox, he won games in each of the three rounds of the playoffs in 2004 and again in 2007, his most courageous performance being his famous “bloody sock” win over the Yankees in the 2004 American League Championship Series, one that he reprised against the Cardinals in that year’s World Series just five days later.
 He was told by the surgeon who sutured his tendons in place that it was a procedure that probably couldn’t be done a third time.

 Ryan Spaeder has pointed out that there were five games Schilling started when his team was facing elimination.
 In those five games, he pitched to a 1.37 ERA, and his team won all five games.
 There were three games in which he was given starts when his team had the opportunity to clinch.
-In those three games, he pitched to a 1.16 ERA, and his team won all three games.
-[4
+In those three games, he pitched to a 1.16 ERA, and his team won all three games.4

 Schilling struck out 120 and walked 25 in postseason play.